fitbl4nk/bl4nk.kr/content/blog/CyberSpace CTF 2024 - shop/index.md

 This sends the `index 7` chunk (`0x555555559650`) to fastbin, and allocating a `0x3a0` chunk afterward creates the form in the first diagram.

-Now to overwrite chunk size, we use the fastbin reverse into tcache vulnerability.
+Now to overwrite chunk size, we use the fastbin reverse into tcache technique.

 ``` python
     # partially overwrite next_chunk